CrispenGari/node-startup/README.md

 ### Node Backend

-This repository will cover some cool features of Node.js backend applications.
+This repository contains some nodejs applications and features using different technologies.
+Building applications and API's in node.js

 <p align="center">